Indos in colonial history: The colonial position of Indos

 Formal colonisation commenced at the dawn of the 19th century when the Netherlands took possession of all VOC assets.
 Before that time the VOC was in principle just another trading power among many, establishing trading posts and settlements in strategic places around the archipelago.
 The Dutch gradually extended their small nation's sovereignty over most of the islands in the East Indies.
-The existing VOC trading posts and the VOC's European and Eurasian settlements were developed into Dutch ruled enclaves, with the VOC's own administration governing both their indigenous and expatriate populations.
+The existing VOC trading posts and the VOC's European and Eurasian settlements were developed into Dutch-ruled enclaves, with the VOC's own administration governing both their indigenous and expatriate populations.

 The Dutch East Indies were not the typical settler colony founded through massive emigration from the mother countries (such as the United States or Australia) and hardly involved displacement of the indigenous islanders.
 Neither was it a plantation colony built on the importation of slaves (such as Haiti or Jamaica), apart from some nutmeg plantations in the island of Banda during the VOC era, or a pure trading post colony (such as Singapore or Macau).
 It was more of an expansion of the existing chain of VOC trading posts.
 Instead of mass emigration from the homeland, the sizeable indigenous populations were controlled through effective political manipulation supported by military force.
 Servitude of the indigenous masses was enabled through a structure of indirect governance, keeping existing indigenous rulers in place and using the Indo Eurasian population as an intermediary buffer.
 Being one of the smallest nations in the world it was in fact impossible for the Netherlands to even attempt to establish a typical settler colony.

-In 1869, British anthropologist Alfred Russel Wallace described the colonial governing structure in his book "The Malay Archipelago":
+In 1869, the British anthropologist Alfred Russel Wallace described the colonial governing structure in his book The Malay Archipelago:

 "The mode of government now adopted in Java is to retain the whole series of native rulers, from the village chief up to princes, who, under the name of Regents, are the heads of districts about the size of a small English county.
 With each Regent is placed a Dutch Resident, or Assistant Resident, who is considered to be his "elder brother," and whose "orders" take the form of "recommendations," which are, however, implicitly obeyed.
 Along with each Assistant Resident is a Controller, a kind of inspector of all the lower native rulers, who periodically visits every village in the district, examines the proceedings of the native courts, hears complaints against the head-men or other native chiefs, and superintends the Government plantations."